 The following rates were obtained from the hotel web site at the time of publication.
 Please note that nightly rates can change at any time.

 Disney is constantly running special offers and there are always discounts for annual passholders and Florida Residents.
 Taxes: There is a 6% resort tax on top of a 6.5% sales tax.
-There are no resort fees but there is a $25 per night parking charge.
+There are no resort fees or parking charge at the Polynesian.

 Disney’s Polynesian Villas & Bungalows (Disney Vacation Club)